salokr/salokr.github.io/index.md

 - **Machine Learning:** Continual Learning

 ## News
+- **[Feb.
+2025]** Check out our new preprint with a first dive on prompt optimization with LRMs like DeepSeek-R1 and o1: [Revisiting Prompt Optimization with Large Reasoning
+Models—A Case Study on Event Extraction](https://arxiv.org/pdf/2504.07357).
 - **[Apr.
 2025]** My submission to Doctoral Forum at SIAM SDM 2025 got accepted for a poster presentation.
 Thanks to my advisor Prof. Yao for the support and recommendation 🙏.
 - **[Apr.
 2025]** Our paper *Compositional Image-Text Matching and Retrieval by Grounding Entities* is accepted at CVPR-W 2025.
 Congratulations to all my collaborators 🎉.
 - **[Mar.
 2025]** Our paper *Real-Time Performance Benchmarking of TinyML Models in Embedded Systems* is accepted at ISORC 2025.
 Thanks to all the collaborators for the opportunity.